-The new Every Student Succeeds Act Law requires states to report more than 2000 data points in Accountability Report Cards.
+The new Every Student Succeeds Act Law requires states to report more than 2,000 data points in Accountability Report Cards.
 The Accountability Report Card requires cooperation from multiple vendors, multiple Department teams, districts, and schools to be successful.
 The first step of establishing cooperation is to set a timeline that has key dates and tasks.
 This timeline is a high-level document that is disseminated to all parties involved with the Accountability Report Card and throughout the Department.
-See an example of an annual Accountability Report Card timeline on page 108.